AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 # Creating Anomaly Detection Model

 Hello guys!
-Today, I will be showing you on how to create a retention-based model that could predict unusual player behavior that often correlates with churn or suspicious actions.
+Today, I will be showing you on how to create a retention-based model that could detect unusual player behavior that often cheating or suspicious actions.

 ## Setting Up